rpgholap/Web-Technologies/03_JS_Async_DOM.md

 ### 3.3 The `await` Keyword

 **Purpose**: Pauses execution of async function until Promise is settled
+- when a function is called which is returning a promise, we can place await keyword in the call

 **Characteristics**:
 - Can only be used inside `async` functions